pekrau/Au/README.md

-# au: Simple authoring editor and tool for Markdown text.
+# Au: Simple Markdown authoring tool

 Written in Python 3 using Tkinter.